Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 In the following subsections, we further discuss the properties of cluster galaxies based on the photo-$z$ sample.
 To avoid possible contamination of fore/background sources, we subtract the contribution of contaminating galaxies from the galaxy number around each cluster candidate in a statistical manner as:

 where $N_\mathrm{gal}(z, M_*)$, $N_\mathrm{C}(z, M_*)$, and $N_\mathrm{survey}(z, M_*)$ are the number of galaxies after correction, the raw count around the cluster candidates within a given aperture with an effective area of $A_\mathrm{C}$, and that in the entire survey field whose effective area is $A_\mathrm{survey}$, respectively, in given redshift and stellar mass bins.
+We set the redshift bin to $|z_\mathrm{phot}-z_\mathrm{ref}|<0.2$ with $z_\mathrm{ref}=2.1$ that is the same value used for the cluster search shown in Section \ref{subsec:analysis}.
 We consider an aperture with a radius of $1\arcmin$ around each cluster candidate (cf. dashed white circles in Figs.~\ref{fig:image1}--\ref{fig:image3}).

 Before we discuss the properties of the cluster galaxies, it is important to note the possible selection bias in our cluster sample.
 Since we use massive quiescent galaxies as tracers of clusters, our candidates may be biased to be massive mature systems rather than young (unvirialized) systems dominated by star-forming galaxies (\eg, \citealt{toshikawa18}).
 We aim here to discuss and characterize the environmental effects that quench galaxies at $z\sim2$, complementary to recent studies targeting overdensities of star-forming populations and focusing on the environmentally promoted star formation (\eg, \citealp{wang16, miller18, oteo18, toshikawa24}).
 For this purpose, our cluster candidates are appropriate targets because environmental quenching effects might be strongest in mature clusters.